arifbasha/breast-cancer_analysis/README.md

 2. Loaded the header file
 3. Calculated the mean and median for smoothness and compactness fields for benign and malignant tumors
 4. Identified the important features using Exploratory Data Analysis
-5. Build 2 classification techniques using the important features

- a.
-Logistic Regression classification
+5. Build 2 classification techniques using the important features; a.
+Logistic Regression Classification b.

- b.
 Random Forest Classification
 6. Calculated the accuracy of the model